Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ----------------------------

 ``go_term`` can retrieve the information of Gene Ontology from Uniprot.
-Some analysis of Go terms can be done as well.
+Some analyses of Go terms can be done as well.

 - **Required files**